 Q: Do you have any references?

 A: I have tons of references.
-Many are posted on this website and on Facebook (Lake Placid DJ).
-Also, check Wedding Wire / The Knot for reviews and endorsements.
+Many are posted on this website, Google, and Wedding Wire / The Knot for reviews and endorsements.
 I encourage couples to talk to local planners, coordinators, and vendors.
 Talk to other DJ's too - they might offer something I don't.

 Q: How involved can we be in selecting music for our event?